Please see

 Semi-chorus/solos

 Occasionally there are small solo roles to be given out in our programme.
-Please let Neil and Michael know if you are interested in this.
+Please let Daniel know if you are interested in this.

-Also, Neil keeps a list of suitable voices for semi chorus sections that come up from time to time.
-Please let Neil and Michael know if you are interested in this too.
+Also, Daniel will keep a list of suitable voices for semi chorus sections that come up from time to time.
+Please let him know if you are interested in this too.

 After the voice test